laurelschwulst/html-css-demo2/README.md

-# Demo 2 — Multi-Page Site with Big Links / Buttons
+# Demo 2 — Multi-Page Site with Big Buttons

 A simple, multi-page HTML & CSS website that uses generously sized links to navigate to subpages.
 Good for a portfolio or simple site with multiple pieces of content that should be separated.